pgpkg/pgpkg/docs/pages/go.md

 ## Deploying with Go

 One of pgpkg's features is that it plays nicely with other languages.
-It plays especially nicely with Go, but you can use the features of pgpkg with any language.
+It plays especially nicely with Go, but you can use most features of pgpkg with any language by calling the CLI.

+## Integrating with Go

 In this example we're going to integrate our application with a Go program.